Nightwatch (character): Powers and abilities

-Nightwatch's costume boosted his strength and durability by triggering his adrenal glands, and nanotechnologically repaired itself.
-His cape responded to his subconscious thoughts to move on its own to attack his foes as well as allowing him to glide on air.
-After he was boosted by the later-generation Morelle technology, the durability of the costume increased, the cape became more metallic, and he had something closer to true flight in addition to increased speed and eventually nanotech cutting blades.
-These qualities were later also applied to his trenchcoat.
+Nightwatch's costume boosts his strength and durability by triggering his adrenal glands, and can repair itself.
+His cape responds to his subconscious thoughts to move on its own to attack his foes as well as allowing him to glide on air.
+After he is boosted by the later-generation Morelle technology, the durability of the costume increases, the cape becomes more metallic, and he gains something closer to true flight in addition to increased speed and nanotech blades.
+These qualities were later applied to his trenchcoat.